Access our free probate checklist. Instantly access now

 How to Obtain a Letter of Administration in Florida

-Before receiving the official letter of administration, you will need to submit/file the following documents (usually in the form of a certified copy, or original):
+Before receiving the official letter of administration,you must gather and file the following official documents (usually in the form of a certified copy, or original):

 • Original copy of the death certificate